TaskForcer: Operant Conditioning Chamber with Partial Body Restraint

 What is unique about the TaskForcer and spout lever?

 One of the most challenging questions in Neuroscience is understanding how neural circuits give rise to behaviors in the living, moving animal.
-Advanced neurophysiological techniques such as in vivo whole cell recordings, optogenetics and two-photon microscopy now provide a means to image awake mice or rats under head-fixation.
+Advanced neurophysiological techniques such as in vivo whole-cell recordings, optogenetics and two-photon microscopy now provide a means to image awake mice or rats under head-fixation.
 However, head-fixation can often inhibit learning and decrease performance on behavioral tasks.
-This makes it challenging to monitor neural circuits in vivo while animals perform operant behavior.
+This makes it challenging to monitor neural circuits in vivo while animals perform operant behaviors.

-With traditional operant chambers, the lever (operandum) and reward system are separate.
+With traditional operant conditioning chambers, the lever (operandum) and reward system are separate.
 The TaskForcer contains a unique “spout lever” in which the lever and reward spout are integrated into one device to allow for more efficient learning.
-This “spout-lever” also allows the experimenter to precisely monitor neural activity during operant behavior because the mouse or rat can still obtain the reward under head-fixation.
+This “spout-lever” also allows the experimenter to precisely monitor neural activity during operant conditioning and learned operant behavior because the mouse or rat can still easily receive a reward while under head-fixation.
 This technology makes it easy to precisely monitor and manipulate neural circuits in vivo during a variety of operant behaviors.

 Specifications : Maximum stroke = 18 mm; Minimum force = 2 g